Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Turtle Robots.md

 **These turtles want to draw you shapes. ** - Learn the basics of robotics by teaching simple robots to move and draw.

-Last initially checked on 2022-02-09 by Joshan Parmar (jp862@cam.ac.uk) and double-checked on 2022-02-09 by Sian Boughton (seb216@cam.ac.uk)
+Last initially checked on 2023-02-17 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2022-02-09 by Sian Boughton (seb216@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->